upaternostro/puppet-proxmox4/README.md

 * `labs_firewall_rule`: If set to 'true', Puppet will set a iptable rule to allow WebGUI and VNC's port access.
 Can be 'true' or 'false'.
 Defaults to 'false'.
 * `cluster_master_ip`: The ip address of the "master" node that will create the cluster.
 Must be an IP address.
 Defaults to 'undef'.
 * `cluster_name`: The cluster's name.
 Defaults to 'undef'.

-#### proxmox4::vm
-* `vm_interfaces_path`: The main network configuration's file.
-Defaults to '/etc/network/interfaces'.
-* `vm_interfaces_content`: Template file used to generate the previous configuration file.
-Defaults to 'proxmox/vm/openvz_interfaces.erb'.
-* `vm_interfaces_tail_path`: A second network configuration file that will be concatenated in the main.
-Defaults to '/etc/network/interfaces.tail'.
-* `vm_interfaces_tail_content`: Template file used to generate the previous configuration file.
-Defaults to 'proxmox/vm/openzv_interfaces.tail.erb'.
-* `network_service_name`: Network's service name.
-Defaults to 'networking'.
-* `network_service_manage`: If set to 'true', Puppet will manage the network's service.
-Can be 'true' or 'false'.
-Defaults to 'true'.
-* `network_service_enabled`: If set to 'true', Puppet will ensure the network's service is running.
-Can be 'true' or 'false'.
-Defaults to 'true'.

 Other notes
 -----------